 Episode 2: The Secret Garden

-In this second edition of Lady Carnarvon’s Podcast, she takes a walk, along with her dogs Stella and Freya, to the Secret Garden for a chat with Head Gardener, Paul Barker.
+In this second edition of my Podcast, I take a walk, along with my dogs Stella and Freya, to the Secret Garden for a chat with Head Gardener, Paul Barker.

 Episode 1: Lockdown at Highclere

-Lady Carnarvon’s first Podcast features her husband Geordie, the 8th Earl of Carnarvon and they talk about life during lockdown as well as giving an insight into some of the wonderful historical anecdotes of life at Highclere Castle.
+Welcome to Lady Carnarvon’s Official Podcast!
+In this first episode, my husband Geordie, the 8th Earl of Carnarvon and I talk about life during lockdown as well as giving an insight into some of the wonderful historical anecdotes of life at Highclere Castle.